Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 ## 2. Game Overview

-- **Food Cards** - Have a shop cost, charge time, category tags, tier, and abilities.
+- **Food Cards** - Have a shop cost, one or more food types, optional category tags, tier, and abilities that fire when eaten.
+- **Food Types** - Meat, Starch, Sweet, Veggie, Gross.
+Single-type foods are common; dual-type foods are rare and stronger.
-- **Hot Lunch Tray** - Ordered sequence of foods that activate sequentially.
-Visualized as a cafeteria tray with numbered compartments indicating activation order.
+- **Hot Lunch Tray** - Ordered sequence of foods consumed in slot order.
+Visualized as a cafeteria tray with numbered compartments indicating consumption order.
 Starts with 5 compartments; tray upgrades are future work and not available in this prototype.
+A fresh tray is presented for every kid turn.
 - **Lunch Line & Kids** - Kids represent cafeteria personalities.
+Each kid has one or more preferred food types.
 The Lunch Line has no slot cap; once drafted, kids stay for the entire run.
-They can be reordered freely to change their reaction order.
+They can be reordered freely to change the eating sequence.
 - **Card Categories** - Used for certain abilities (e.g., Mexican, Asian, Italian, Fast Food, Delicacy).
-- **Points** - Abilities generate various point flavors (Savory, Sweet, etc.).
-Certain effects convert those into Star Points.
+- **Star Points** - The only scoring currency during battle.
+Foods usually award Star Points when eaten; other effects can add, multiply, or deny Star Points.
 - **Abilities**
-  - **Basic** - activate when the food's turn in the tray reaches its charge time (e.g., "+5 Savory Points").
-  - **Triggered** - react to triggers (e.g., "Whenever a Mexican food activates, gain +1 Savory Points").
-- **Kids** - Trigger off specific food activations, point thresholds, or sequencing moments.
-They excel at converting resource points into Star Points, adjusting win targets, or altering tray behavior.
+  - **On Eat** - trigger when the food is eaten by a kid that matches its type (e.g., "Gain +6 Star Points; if Gross, also give -2 Star Points to the opponent").
+  - **Reactions** - kid or food abilities that trigger when specific foods are eaten or when certain Star Point thresholds are hit.
+- **Kids** - Eat every uneaten tray food that matches their preferred types, in tray slot order.
+They often add Star Points directly and may buff/debuff later kids or remaining foods.

 ---